top of page

 Create a Goal the player tries to roll.

-Ask them to roll with a Stat you think is relevant, or they request.
+Ask them to roll with a STAT you think is relevant, or one they request.

-"Give me a Strength roll, with a Goal of 5."
+"Give me a Tenacity roll, with a Goal of 5."

-Player rolls 1d6 and adds the Stat's highest, unlocked Roleplay Bonus.
+Player rolls 1d6 and adds that STAT's Level.

 Player succeeds by rolling the Goal or higher.